Sea Change: Climate Change and Coastal National Parks

 Three coastal national parks face the uncertainty of a shifting climate

 At the world’s northernmost point, the ice is growing thinner.
 Between 2004 and 2008, climate scientists observed a net decrease of almost 2 feet in the thickness of Arctic sea ice.
 This loss is more than enough to endanger the subsistence lifestyle of the Inupiat tribe near Alaska’s Bering Land Bridge National Preserve, part of the National Park Service (NPS).

 The Inupiat aren’t the only ones confronting an uncertain future.
 Marcy Rockman, climate change adaptation coordinator for cultural resources at the NPS, says climate change is one of the direst challenges facing the Park Service, pointing to the life-changing effects in the Arctic as one alarming example.
+[Editor's note: Marcy Rockman resigned from the National Park Service in 2018.]
 This reality, in tandem with the slow creep of sea level rise and the strong winds and torrential rain that accompany shifting weather patterns, is heralding a change in how national park sites across the country are protecting their natural treasures, as well as their cultural resources—the history-rich manmade assets under their care—and their visitors’ experiences.

 Rockman explains that the agency has a two-pronged approach to the issue.
 “There are the impacts of climate change on cultural resources, and then there is the capacity to learn from them,” she says.